HugoBlox/theme-academic-cv/content/authors/annabel/_index.md

 ---
 # Display name
-title: Komila Khamidova
+title: Annabel Bland
+weight: 2
 # Username (this should match the folder name)
 authors:
-- mentorship
+- annabel

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Mentorship Director
+role: Vice President

 # Organizations/Affiliations
 organizations: